florin-bizgan/evony-utility/README.md

 ## What is Evony?

-Evony is a game on Android and iOS that I play here and there and this tool aims to help players to plan better they future improvements.
+Evony is a game on Android and iOS that I play here and there and this tool aims to help players to plan better they're future improvements.

 This first update is something like a calculator where the player can input the desired number of troops and the quantity and will get in return the entire amount of resources required.